-DacCom responsible for the budget, which will be devolved down to practice level on a per capita basis Practices to manage demand within their indicative budgets Redesign Enhanced Primary Mental Health Service and pathways of care, where appropriate moving services from acute to primary care, and commission care closer to home Develop proposals for the future development of an Enhanced Primary Mental Health Service (EPMHS) to improve services to adults with common mental health problems within the Dacorum Locality The development of such services across Hertfordshire forms part of the formal contract between the Joint Commissioning Team and Hertfordshire Partnership NHS Foundation Trust.
+DacCom responsible for the budget, which will be devolved down to practice level on a per capita basis Practices to manage demand within their indicative budgets Redesign Enhanced Primary Mental Health Service and pathways of care, where appropriate moving services from acute to primary care, and commission care closer to home B Develop proposals for the future development of an Enhanced Primary Mental Health Service (EPMHS) to improve services to adults with common mental health problems within the Dacorum Locality The development of such services across Hertfordshire forms part of the formal contract between the Joint Commissioning Team and Hertfordshire Partnership NHS Foundation Trust.
 The initial service is commissioned to work primarily with adults of working age.
-EPMHS Business Case approved by PBC Governance Subcommittee on 29 April 2008 Hot Topics Meeting for Locality GP practices held on 22 April 2008 Implementation of the EPMHS Provision of a one-stop shop for clients experiencing common mental health problems, working across health and social care boundaries and DacCom project leads October 2008 Compliance with NICE guidance and the Hertfordshire "Investing In Your Mental Health" strategy Prevention of deterioration of mental health through appropriate and speedy diagnosis and treatment The proposals for the development of Enhanced Primary Mental Health Services In Dacorum are in line with national requirements and are similar to the former pilot developments in Stahcom and WatCom across primary, secondary and specialist mental health provider boundaries to enable them to be seen by the right person, at the right time in a convenient primary care location Evaluation of both these, and of other local and national pilots, has shown a reduction of referrals to secondary care mental health services by about 35% Provision of a dedicated enhanced primary mental health service for those patients who experience mild/moderate mental health problems Re-deployment of existing staff to an integrated service for a more coherent team approach ensure clients are signposted to the correct service and inappropriate consultations reduced Counselling skills identified to ensure availability of a range of counselling skills and standardised fees paid to counsellors and specialist mental health provider boundaries to enable them to be seen by the right person, at the right time in a convenient primary care location Provision of a dedicated enhanced primary mental health service for those patients who experience mild/moderate mental health problems Re-deployment of existing staff to an integrated service for a more coherent team approach All referrals triaged to ensure clients are signposted to the correct service and inappropriate consultations reduced Counselling skills identified to ensure availability of a range of counselling skills and standardised fees paid
+EPMHS Business Case approved by PBC Governance Subcommittee on 29 April 2008 Hot Topics Meeting for Locality GP practices held on 22 April 2008 Implementation of the EPMHS Provision of a one-stop shop for clients experiencing common mental health problems, working across health and social care boundaries and DacCom project leads GS BT MD October 2008 Compliance with NICE guidance and the Hertfordshire "Investing In Your Mental Health" strategy Prevention of deterioration of mental health through appropriate and speedy diagnosis and treatment The proposals for the development of Enhanced Primary Mental Health Services In Dacorum are in line with national requirements and are similar to the former pilot developments in Stahcom and WatCom

+However, both the JCT and HPFT are committed to providing fully age-inclusive services and are progressing this matter within formal Contract across primary, secondary and specialist mental health provider boundaries to enable them to be seen by the right person, at the right time in a convenient primary care location Evaluation of both these, and of other local and national pilots, has shown a reduction of referrals to secondary care mental health services by about 35% within formal Contract Review meetings.
+Provision of a dedicated enhanced primary mental health service for those patients who experience mild/moderate mental health problems Re-deployment of existing staff to an integrated service for a more coherent team approach All referrals triaged to ensure clients are signposted to the correct service and inappropriate consultations reduced Counselling skills identified to ensure availability of a Service commenced in 3 Dacorum pilot practices by October 2008 Service to start in the remaining Dacorum practices as fast as funding and logistics permit Appointment of a lead counsellor to triage referrals by August 2008 Existing counsellors to be fully engaged with the new service range of counselling skills and standardised fees paid to counsellors